The Tragedy of Hiroshima, from the series Constructing History

 The photographs are constructions, literally and metaphorically.
 The ever-present mechanism of their staging speaks to the constructed nature of all photographs, reminding viewers that seemingly neutral elements such as lighting and framing are, in fact, never neutral.
 In several, Weems and her students restaged iconic images from the canon of photojournalism, recalling the image-saturated news coverage of events like the assassinations of John F. Kennedy and Martin Luther King.

 They also used compositional tropes from Western art history.
-For instance, Mourning, a restaging of Moneta Sleet Jr.'s photograph of Coretta Scott King and Bernice King at Martin Luther King's funeral, was staged as a Pietà, in Christian art a representation of the Virgin Mary holding the body of her deceased son.
-Images of traumatic events like Sleet's may wound viewers at first, but their impact is blunted by time and repetition.
+For instance, The Tragedy of Hiroshima, a re-staging of W. Eugene Smith's Tomoko in Her Bath, Minamata, Japan (1972), was framed as a Pietà, in Christian art a representation of the Virgin Mary holding the body of her deceased son.
+Here, part of Weems's idea for "constructing" histories was to situate familiar images like Smith's in relation to other images of trauma, linking two historically adjacent moments when mothers wept over their children.
+Images of traumatic events like Smith's may wound viewers at first, but their impact is blunted by time and repetition.
 Weems's reenactments reopen the wounds of history.
 They do so as a means of processing, reflecting, and laying those wounds to rest.
 They enact a kind of reconciliation, with and through images.

 Exhibitions